 Researchers have been seeking alternative long-distance transportation methods, like shipping cells in flasks filled with complete growth medium at ambient temperature.
 However, cell survival is compromised for shipments over 24 hours, relegating the method only to be used for local deliveries.

-To create adequate long-term shipments conditions, ReadyCell researchers have developed a gelatinous cell culture medium that allows the transportation of in vitro cells using environmental conditions and standard shipping procedures, reducing shipment costs, and easing logistic processes.
+To create adequate long-term shipment conditions, ReadyCell researchers have developed a gel-like cell culture medium that allows the transportation of in vitro cells using environmental conditions and standard shipping procedures, reducing shipment costs and easing logistic processes.

-ReadyCell’s Shipping Medium® consists of a semi-solid culture system particularly designed to preserve cells at room temperature (15-25ºC).
-The gelatinous medium maintains a suitable physicochemical environment, keeping adequate moisture conditions for cellular homeostasis and forming a protective cushion that protects cell integrity and functionality during long-distance shipments, and up to seven days!
-The medium is then easily liquified at 37ºC before continuing with your assay, using the cells as freshly isolated.
+ReadyCell’s Shipping Medium consists of a semi-solid culture system particularly designed to preserve cells at room temperature (15-25ºC).
+The medium maintains a suitable physicochemical environment, keeping adequate moisture conditions for cellular homeostasis and forming a protective cushion that protects cell integrity and functionality during long-distance shipments and up to seven days.
+This is then easily liquified at 37ºC before continuing with your assay, using the cells as freshly isolated.